csells/go_router/README.md

 app's data changes.

 ## Route-level redirection
-The top-level redirect handled passed to the `GoRouter` ctor is handy when you want a single function to be called whenever there's a new navigation event and to make some decisions based on the app's current state.
+The top-level redirect handled passed to the `GoRouter` constructor is handy when you want a single function to be called whenever there's a new navigation event and to make some decisions based on the app's current state.
 However, in the case that you'd like to make a redirection decision for a specific route (or sub-route), you can do so by passing a `redirect` function to the `GoRoute`
-ctor:
+constructor:

 ```dart
 final _router = GoRouter(